Seminars & Events

 Anne Marie Brady.
 Associate Professor of Psychology.
 B.A., St. Mary's College of Maryland; M.A., Ph.D., Ohio State University (1997, 2000)

 I am interested in the neurobiology of psychiatric diseases, particularly schizophrenia and drug addiction.
 In particular, I have been investigating cognitive deficits in a neurodevelopmental rat model of schizophrenia.
 Neonatal (7-day old) rats are given a specific lesion in the hippocampus, and are then allowed to grow to adulthood, when they begin to display behavioral and cognitive abnormalities that can be linked with common behavioral symptoms of schizophrenia.
 I am currently studying higher cognitive processes in these rats, including spatial learning and memory, attentional set-shifting, and formation of a learning set.
-I am also studying the differences between adolescent and adult behavior in these rats, and the neuroanatomical expression of Fos, a protein encoded by an immediate early gene that is turned on when neurons are activated.

 There are also links between schizophrenia and drug addiction, with a high percentage of schizophrenia patients abusing drugs (often nicotine, cocaine, alcohol, and/or marijuana).
 I am also investigating possible neurobiological links between these two states, using the same neurodevelopmental model of schizophrenia and adding the self-administration of drugs.